May 17, 2018

 About the Author

 A native of Ann Arbor, Dr. James Olsen has nearly three decades of experience practicing dentistry.
-After graduating from the University of Michigan School of Dentistry, he opened his private practice and has been providing the Ann Arbor community with competent and compassionate care ever since.
+After graduating from the University of Michigan School of Dentistry, he opened his private practice and has been providing competent and compassionate care for children of Ann Arbor ever since.
 Dr. Olsen can be reached for more information through his website.

 No comments yet.